 A student may enroll in a course listed in the Lyon College Catalog as a directed study under the direction of a full-time faculty member in the discipline under which the course is listed.
-The normal course title and number will be listed on the student's transcript followed by the letters "D.S." or "Directed Study."
-A student will be permitted to take a course through directed study only if it is required for graduation and has not been offered or is not offered at a time the student is able to attend.
+The normal course title and number will be listed on the student's transcript preceded by the letters "D.S." or "Directed Study."
 The student must make arrangements for the directed study with the appropriate faculty member and division chair and submit the signed Directed Study Form to the Registrar for approval by the Dean of the Faculty.
-The College is not under any obligation to offer a course through directed study.
+The College and the faculty are not obligated to offer any course through directed study, and doing so will depend on many factors including faculty willingness and availability as well as whether the course could be taken at a regularly scheduled time in the future and whether it is a requiement for graduation.